 But you need 75 dB in your seating area.
 Then how will you do the calculations?
 Keep reading to know more.

 There are two types of sensitivity.
-The one is for echo environment and the other is non-echo environment sensitivity.
+One is for echo environment and the other is for non-echo environment sensitivity.

 If the product description has the number for both of them or for just one.
 Then hunt for the echo environment speaker sensitivity.
 Because most of the time, our home theaters are well acoustically treated.